edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::relative_duration

-    Represents a duration or span of time relative to declared units.
+    Represents a timespan relative to a given unit of time.

     Unlike :eql:type:`std::duration`, :eql:type:`cal::relative_duration`
-    are an inprecise form of measurement.
+    is an inprecise form of measurement.
 Months, days and seconds are used to declare the relation of the time's duration.

     Note that the month specified share a correlation to their amount of days,